Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 ![alt-text](images/walk.gif)

+**WILL I CHANGE MY PROJECT?** I will not change my project since everything is going smoothly.

 ### October 14
 After finishing my October 13 assignment, I wanted to go back and work on this again, so I decided to add the killing animation early.
 Just using a simple mousePressed function on any part of the screen, I tested the killing animation and got it to work properly on one target before multiplying them to respawn.
 I also added a killing

 ![alt-text](images/simplekill.gif)

+**WILL I CHANGE MY PROJECT?** I will not change my project since everything is going smoothly.

 ### October 16
 I was able to make the target respawn, however I have some problems with letting the dying animation play all the way before respawning the character.
 I was also able to make the character look to the left when walking left using the transform function.